danielmaier-fub/irs_2018/README.md

 # Tracing Twitter @ IRS Spring School 2018, Berlin

-This repository contains some functions which should be imported to your R session in IRS Spring School for the *Tracing Twitter* workshop.
+This repository contains some utilities IRS Spring School for the *Tracing Twitter* workshop.